halo/macosvpn/README.md

 ## Special thanks

+Thank you for reporting bugs.
+And thanks to all keen [contributors](https://github.com/halo/macosvpn/graphs/contributors).

-To the beautiful 3rd party libraries I was allowed to use:
+These are the 3rd party libraries I was allowed to use:

 * [NSError/ArgumentParser](https://github.com/NSError/ArgumentParser)
 * [CocoaLumberjack](https://github.com/CocoaLumberjack/CocoaLumberjack)